The most anticipated movies of 2022!

 Top Gun: Maverick

 Tom cruise will reprise one of his most iconic roles in the upcoming sequel to Top gun, titled Top Gun: Maverick.
-Anticipation for this film has been building for years mainly due to its continued postponement, however its release is close to happening.
+Anticipation for this film has been building for years primarily due to its continued postponement, however its release is nearing completion.

 Release date: May 27, 2022.